Agaricus abramsii

 Agaricus abramsii is a species of mushroom-forming fungus in the family Agaricaceae.
 It is endemic to the Santa Cruz Mountains of California, USA.
-It was first described described by mycologist William A. Murrill in 1912.
+It was first described by mycologist William A. Murrill in 1912.
 It is notable for its irregular, thick, and fleshy cap.

 Description

-The pileus (cap) of Agaricus abramsii is irregular in shape due to the position of the plant, measuring approximately 6 cm in diameter.
+The pileus (cap) of Agaricus abramsii is irregular in shape due to the position of the fruiting body, measuring approximately 6 cm in diameter.
 The surface is dry, finely imbricate-scaly, and whitish with a rosy tint.
 The lamellae (gills) are free, crowded, narrow, and plane, with a pallid coloration.
 Spores are ovoid, smooth, and range from hyaline to pale umbrinous under a microscope, measuring 6–7 × 3.5–4 μm.
 The stipe (stem) is eccentric and fusiform, white, polished, and hollow, measuring approximately 6 cm in length and 2 cm in thickness.
 The annulus is located near the base, white, and not conspicuous.